Peter-Nhan/Peter-Nhan.github.io/_posts/2023-11-11-CiscoLive-WLC-Web-Monitoring-App.md

 Creating nginx-app                 ... done
 ```

-<i class="fas fa-regular fa-star fa-2x fa-spin"></i> If you made changes to the app.py file after you kick off the docker-compose, and want to utilise the change, then do the following to stop the containers and clean up the image:
+<i class="fas fa-regular fa-star fa-2x fa-spin"></i> If you made changes to the app.py file after you kick off the docker-compose, and want to utilise the change.
+Then do the following to stop the containers and clean up the image before starting the containers again.

 ```
 > docker-compose down --rmi all